 - How to add a custom template to BibDesk: [[Add BibDesk Markdown template - 202008231056]]

-- Blog article on my website on how to use DEVONthink for Zettelkasten method: [[202005171813 Zettelkasten Note-Taking Method With DEVONthink]]
+- Blog posts on my website on how to use DEVONthink for Zettelkasten method: [[202005171813 Zettelkasten Note-Taking Method With DEVONthink]]

 [#Clear2019aa]: David B. Clear (2019): _Zettelkasten – How One German Scholar Was So Freakishly Productive_, <https://writingcooperative.com/zettelkasten-how-one-german-scholar-was-so-freakishly-productive-997e4e0ca125>.

 In DEVONthink I select all notes I created on a given day and press the right mouse button, select

 Convert Hashtags to Tags which will create Mac tags out of the Hashtags on my notes.
 It’s also possible to activate this feature in the settings automatically, but I didn’t do it, because Obsidian doesn’t have a save feature, instead automatically saves the note on every keystroke.
 The Hashtag feature in Obsidian supports auto-complete, but as the sync to DEVONthink is instantly the feature would create multiple meaningless tags, e. g.

 sten – depending on how fast you type or when you select the auto-completed tag.

 DEVONthink can create a nice preview thumbnail of the notes and will sync all notes or changes via the sync storage with other devices (including the Mac tags).

 I commit all changes or additions to my Zettelkasten folder at the end of the day and push the changes to GitHub.
 It’s not needed to pull my changes on another computer (unless I want to commit to a different computer) because DEVONthink handles the synchronization.

 I try to connect notes whenever I find a note without connections and split notes into small notes if I stumble upon a note that got too big.